raspberrypilearning/green-goals/en/step_6.md

 --- task ---

 Add a `point in direction 90`{:class="block3motion"} block and change the `90` to `0` so that it can move up and down instead of right and left.
-Add a `set rotation style left-right`{:class="block3motion"} block so that tje sprite rotates left and right instead of flipping upside down:
+Add a `set rotation style left-right`{:class="block3motion"} block so that the sprite rotates left and right instead of flipping upside down:

 ![image of the Water Panda sprite](images/waterpanda-sprite.png)